consenlabs/token-core-ios/README.md

 # TokenCore
 TokenCore is a blockchain library.
 TokenCore provides the relatively consistent API that allows you to manage your wallets and sign transactions in BTC, ETH and EOS chains simultaneously.
 In addition, TokenCore introduces the concept of 'identity', you can use the same mnemonic to manage wallets on the three chains.

 ## Installation
 To install TokenCore, use CocoaPods and add this to your Podfile:

 ```
-pod "TokenCore", :git => "git@github.com:consenlabs/token-core-ios.git", :branch => 'master'
+pod "TokenCore", git: "https://github.com/consenlabs/token-core-ios.git", branch: "master"
 ```
 ## Try the API
 ### Create new Identity and derive the eth, btc wallets